Central bank liquidity swap: Revenue and cost impacts

 The foreign currency that the originating bank acquires is an asset on its balance sheet.
 In tables 1, 9, and 10 of the H.4.1 statistical release, the dollar value of amounts that the foreign central banks have drawn but not yet repaid is reported in the line "Central bank liquidity swaps".
 Because the swap will be unwound at the same exchange rate that was used in the initial draw, the dollar value of the asset is not affected by changes in the market exchange rate.
 The dollar funds deposited in the accounts that foreign central banks maintain at the Federal Reserve Bank of New York are a Federal Reserve liability.
 In principle, draws would initially appear in tables 1, 9, and 10 in the line "foreign and official" deposits.
 However, the foreign central banks generally lend the dollars shortly after drawing on the swap line.
 At that point, the funds shift to the line "deposits of depository institutions".

 When a foreign central bank draws on its swap line to fund its dollar tender operations, it pays interest to the Federal Reserve in an amount equal to the interest the foreign central bank earns on its tender operations.
 The Federal Reserve holds the foreign currency that it acquires in the swap transaction at the foreign central bank (rather than lending it or investing it in private markets) and does not pay interest.
 The structure of the arrangement serves to avoid domestic currency reserve management difficulties for foreign central banks that could arise if the Federal Reserve actively invested the foreign currency holdings in the marketplace.

 The Federal Reserve Board issues a weekly release that includes information on the aggregate value of swap drawings outstanding.
-With the onset of the financial crisis of 2007–2008 and the collapse of Lehman Brothers on September 15, 2008, the balance grew rapidly.
+During the 2008 financial crisis and the bankruptcy of Lehman Brothers on September 15, 2008, the balance grew rapidly.
 As of April 2009 the balance was $293,533 million.
 Central bank liquidity swaps have maturities ranging from overnight to three months.
 Table 2 of the H.4.1 statistical release reports the remaining maturity of outstanding central bank liquidity swaps.

 By September 2011, the total of lending by the Fed had come to $10 trillion (or standardised to 1-month loans, $4.45 trillion), over half of which had gone to the ECB: all loans were repaid in full, and profits made by the Fed on swap repayments in 2008-9 alone came to c. $4 billion.